openSUSE/sdbootutil/README.md

+Tool to manage systemd-boot in a btrfs based, snapper managed system.
-Tool to manage systemd-boot.
-Can install systemd-boot itself and install kernels into the ESP.
+Can install systemd-boot with shim as well as install kernels into the ESP.
 Allows to interactively explore kernels, snapshots and boot loader entries.
+A non-interactive mode can be called from scriptlets or triggers.

 ![screenshot1.png](images/screenshot1.png)
 ![screenshot2.png](images/screenshot2.png)